SamiraBriongos/Clonebuster/source/README.md

 ## Clones (1 to n) and no other applications

-Since this version or the repository does not synchronize the execution of the 2 clones, (it would ease the execution of clone attacks) we use an approximation, and launch one initial instance in normal mode (as described before and could be that one) and then a second one in attack mode.
+Since this version of the repository does not synchronize the execution of the 2 clones, (it would ease the execution of clone attacks) we use an approximation, and launch one initial instance in normal mode (as described before and could be that one) and then a second one in attack mode.
 The second instance should be launched once the first one is already running and waiting for new input, otherwise both instances will generate conflicts when trying to create and validate the eviction sets, and as a result they might not succeed (i.e. the application will not run).